david-fong/gemel/doc/design/architecture/readme.md

 Note: The project currently uses a monorepo.
 It may be split into separate repos in the future once the design has stabilized.
 Or perhaps [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) can be used to provide a convenience monorepo to simplify getting contributors up and running.
 Note: [this](https://github.com/google/mono_repo.dart) may be useful.

-## Requirements
+## Option Evaluation Method

-- Make a cross platform desktop application.

-- Hearken to the look-and-feel and quality of VS Code.
+- Requirement: Allows making a cross platform desktop application that hearkens to the look-and-feel and quality/usability of VS Code.

-- Enable writing, compiling and running code without an internet connection.
+- Requirement: Allows implementing writing, compiling and running code without an internet connection (implementing compiling and running is _not_ a core goal, but it needs to be possible).

+- Favour architectures that are easy to maintain and allow for easy code reuse between client and server.

-- Design to keep resource usage (disk, memory, network) on the user's machine low.
+- Favour architectures with higher enablement for keeping resource usage (disk, memory, network) on the user's machine low.

-- Favour a simple architecture and easy code reuse.

 ## Choices to Make